Mt-Lampert/03_recipe_engine__sveltekit/journal.md

 # TODO
-- [ ] implement another fetch function for the Single View, in order to use it in its `onmount()` hook.

 # JOURNAL

+## 2023-01-23 20:41

+- [x] ~implement another fetch function for the Single View, in order to use it in its `onmount()` hook.~

+...
+And it all fell into place!
+All the preparation and hard work paid off and I could implement the Single Page using the right helper and the right types, and even Svelte's `{#async}` feature in the markup.
+What is more, with `{#async}` there was no more need for `onMount()`.

 ## 2023-01-23 15:12